25 Best Universities In Tokyo For International Students 2026

 International Number of students - 1,700

-Tokyo Institute of Technology, more commonly known as Tokyo Tech, is a leading university that entirely concentrates on providing first-class education in science and technology.
+Institute of Science Tokyo, formerly known as Tokyo Institute of Technology, is a leading university that entirely concentrates on providing first-class education in science and technology.
 It attracts brilliant and talented students who aspire to obtain a degree at this elite university.
-At present, Tokyo Tech is also open to admitting international students.
+At present, the Institute of Science Tokyo is also open to admitting international students.
 Aside from its Japanese-taught programs, it also offers English-taught programs at the undergraduate and graduate levels.

 StudyAbroadAide World Rankings